ndr09/NCHL/README.md

 nchl.update()
 ```

-The abovementioned code procedure is replicated in the ```sample.pynb```
+The abovementioned code procedure is replicated in the ```sample.ipynb```

 ## License
 This project is released under the MIT license.

 ## Contact
-For any questions/doubt please feel free to contact us: andrea.ferigo@unitn.it, elia.cunegatti@unitn.it or giovanni.iacca@unitn.it
+For any questions/doubts please feel free to contact us: andrea.ferigo@unitn.it, elia.cunegatti@unitn.it or giovanni.iacca@unitn.it